 Disorders of the kidneys are both common and offer relatively predictable symptoms.
 Often dysfunctional kidneys will cause an excess of urine production and an increase in thirst.
 Early diagnosis and treatment allows the best opportunity for longevity and a good quality of life.

 Orchard Park Veterinary Medical Center is the only veterinary hospital within 160 miles to have a a board certified oncologist on staff.
 Ashley Case, DVM, DACVIM (Oncology) offers comprehensive pet cancer services, from diagnostics and treatment to counseling and pain management.
 With a cancer diagnosis in companion animals, comfort and quality of life are always our primary goals.
 To request a referral to Dr. Case click here.

 Treatment of neurologic disease is based upon localization of the site of the lesion in the nervous stem.
 The brain, spinal cord, and peripheral nerves are distinct entities that have unique as well as shared disorders.
 Our specialized neurologic examination is geared toward identifying this site and the likely diagnostic possibilities.
 Following this, appropriate tests, such as gait analysis, can be conducted to further characterize the disease process and guide treatment.

 While cooperative in function with the kidneys, the lower urinary tract has its own distinct functions and disorders.
 Symptoms of lower urinary tract disorders are frequently similar, regardless of the underlying cause.

 Consultations by Specialists

 We offer specialty services in the area of internal medicine, oncology and surgery.
 Dr. James Fingeroth is our boarded surgeon.
-Dr. David Brummer, Dr. Kevin Kumrow and Dr. Melanie Hall are our boarded internal medicine specialists.
+Dr. Kevin Kumrow and Dr. Melanie Hall are our boarded internal medicine specialists and Dr. Erin Toone is residency trained in internal medicine.
 Dr. Ashley Case is our boarded oncologist.